sadhamhussain13/Web-Development-Projects/Quote Generator/README.md

 # Quotes Generator
 - In this Quote Generator Projects developed by using HTML,CSS and JS with fetching API (Application Programming Interface).
 - API is a type of software interface that allows two or more computer programs to communicate with each other.
+- It is a completely responsive webpage.
+It has a flexible layout that works well on multiple devices, including desktops, tablets, and mobile phones.

 ## Quotes Generator Preview